marcusburghardt/CommunityMon/README.md

 It is pretty straightforward to start using this stack.
 You only need to follow some few steps to start monitoring your Open Source project.
 ## Requirements
 ### Python Modules
-> pip install PyGithub prometheus_client
+> pip install pyyaml PyGithub prometheus_client

 ### Packages
 #### Fedora